akullpp/awesome-java/README.md

 * [args4j](http://args4j.kohsuke.org/) - Small library to parse command like arguments similar to javac.
 * [JCommander](http://jcommander.org/) - Command line arguments parsing framework with custom types and validation via implementing interfaces.
 * [JOpt Simple](http://pholser.github.io/jopt-simple/) - Simple parser that uses the POSIX getopt() and GNU getopt_long() syntaxes.
 Does not use annotations, uses a fluent API instead.
+* [picocli](http://picocli.info/) - ANSI colors and styles in usage help.
+Can be included as source to avoid dependency.
+Annotation based, POSIX/GNU/any syntax, subcommands, strong typing for both options and positional args.

 ## Compiler-compiler